-[NS 361 Biology of Normal and Abnormal Behavior
+NS 361 Biology of Normal and Abnormal Behavior

 Fall.
 3 credits.
 Prerequisites: Biological Sciences 101-102 and Psychology 101, or permission of the instructor.
 A fundamental knowledge of biology and psychology is essential.
 S-U grades optional.
 Limited to juniors and seniors.
-Not offered 1999-2000.
-M W F 9:05.
 B. Strupp.
+MWF 9.05

 A critical evaluation of biological factors thought to influence behavior and/or cognitive functioning.
 Biological, psychological, and societal influences will be integrated.
-Topics include nutrition and behavior, psychiatric disorders, developmental exposure to environmental toxins and abused drugs, biopsychology of learning, memory, intelligence, and related cognitive disorders.]
+Topics include nutrition and behavior, psychiatric disorders, developmental exposure to environmental toxins and drugs of abuse, and biopsychology of learning, memory intelligence, and related cognitive disorders.